lilpea/joncraftpack/README.md

 # JonCraft Official Resource Pack

+All of this Resource pack automatically gets included in the server so keep that in mind

 ### Guide

 The `assets/minecraft` directory has all the data you need, the rest is self-explanatory.